Decoupled Architecture [Exam Tips]

 Simple Notification Service (SNS)

-The SNS is another AWS product and enables us to push out notifications.
-If we desire to take one message and proactively deliver it to an endpoint instead of leaving it in a messaging queue, SNS is the right product for you.
+SNS pushes notifications.
+If you have one message and want to deliver it proactively to multiple endpoints instead of leaving it in a queue, SNS is the right tool.

 API Gateway